-The focus of Block 2 is Techniques and Anatomy: Student will write up a series of Case Studies on a required number of horses (2 sessions per horse).
-As each case study is completed, students will upload them on the online Field Work School for review by the Block 2 Mentor.
-After completing the required number of Case Studies for Block 2, student will attend a Coaching Course.
-Student’s progress will be evaluated by a Coach using the Proficiency Evaluation Form.
-If required, the anatomy portion of our training must be completed before the second coaching course.
-At the second Coaching Course, the student will need to be given an evaluation of 3 (Developing, and heading in the right direction) or higher in each category in order to move on to the next block.
-If a student does not have evaluations of at least level 3, then the student will not be moved to Block 3.
-The student will be given specific exercises or “homework” by the Coach to help the student to improve in those areas.
-The student will need to re-schedule another Coaching Course at which the student will work with a coach and be re-evaluated before moving on to Block 3.
+The focus of Block 2 is Techniques and Anatomy.
+The student will repeat the same process as in Block 1 but with new horses and with the additional focus on anatomy as it pertains to the bodywork.
+Students without prior anatomy training must complete our Equine Anatomy and Heath Considerations (or an equivalent course) before the Block 2 Coaching Course.
+At the second Coaching Course, if the student is not sufficiently proficient in all of the techniques, s/he will be given specific practice work by the Coach to help the student to improve in those areas.
+The student may need to re-schedule another Coaching Course at which the student will work with a coach and be re-evaluated before moving on to Block 3.
 The purpose of this is to give the student more time to practice in those areas that need further development.
 The additional Coaching will be at the student’s expense, but at a lower tuition.

-The focus of Block 3 is Final Evaluations – Putting it all together: Student will write up a series of Case Studies on a required number of horses (2 sessions per horse).
-As each case study is completed, students will upload them on the Field Work Online school for review by Block 3 Mentor.
-After completing the required number of Case Studies for Block 3, student will attend a Coaching Course.
-Student’s progress will be evaluated by a Coach using the Evaluation Form.
-At the third Coaching Course, the student will need to be given an evaluation of 4 by the Coach in all categories in order to be approved to go on to the Final Certification Course.
-If a student has any evaluations of less than 4’s, the student will be given additional specific practice or “homework” by the Coach.
-The student will re-schedule another Coaching Course at which the student will work with a coach and be re-evaluated before being approved to go on to the Final Certification Course.
+The focus of Block 3 is Final Evaluations – Putting it all together.
+The student will repeat the same process as in previous blocks but with new (and more challenging) horses and with a focus on the final evaluation.
+At the third Coaching Course, the student will need to be given an evaluation of 4 (on a scale of 1-5 where 1=Behind Schedule and 5=Advanced) by the Coach in all categories in order to be approved to go on to the Final Certification Course.
+If a student has any evaluations of less than 4’s, the student will be given additional specific practice work by the Coach.
+The student will re-schedule another Coaching Course at which the student will work with a coach and be re-evaluated before being approved to go on to the Certification Completion Course.
 The purpose of this is to give the student more time to practice in those areas that need further development.
 Any additional Coaching will be at the student’s expense, but at a lower tuition.

 When the student has completed these requirements and attained a score of at least 4 (on a scale of 1 – 5) on all techniques and skills that demonstrates the required level of proficiency in the techniques, student will be eligible to attend a Certification Completion Course.